jlaine/django-coconuts/README.rst

 ---------------------

 Coconuts is a simple photo sharing web application.
 The backend is written in Python, using the Django framework.
-The frontend is written in Javascript using the AngularJS framework.
+The frontend is written in TypeScript using the Angular framework.

 Some of Coconuts' features: